aiboyko/t3f/docs/faq.rst

 What do people do with this *Tensor Train* format?
 --------------------------------------------------
-In machine learning, TT-format is used for compressing neural network layers (`fully-connected`_, convolutional_, recurrent_), speeding up `training of Gaussian processes`_, theoretical analysis of expressive power of Recurrent Neural Networks (one_ and two_), `reinforcement learning`_, etc. See an `overview paper`_ for more information.
+In machine learning, TT-format is used for compressing neural network layers (`fully-connected`_, convolutional_, recurrent_), speeding up `training of Gaussian processes`_, theoretical analysis of expressive power of Recurrent Neural Networks (one_ and two_), `high-dimensional nonlinear control`_, etc. See an `overview paper`_ for more information.

 TT-format is also known in physics community under the name of Matrix Product State (MPS) and is extensively used.